dblanding/pure_pursuit/LOCALIZATION.md

         * Moves with the robot

 * We will refer to them this way (and we won't be using ROS tf):
-    1. Map frame:    Global coordinates (your map_metadata.json defines this)
+    1. Map frame:    Global coordinates (map_metadata.json defines this)
     2. Odom frame:   Local coordinates (where odometry starts at 0,0,0)
     3. Robot frame:  Robot's perspective (forward = +X in robot's view)